File IQ Installation for AWS EC2

 File IQ Network Details

-Provide the virtual machine's network details during the first boot wizard for the File IQ Appliance.
+You must provide the machine's network details when you go through the First Boot Wizard for the File IQ Appliance.

 Grafana Password